imjoseangel/sandbox/docs/mygitaliases.md

 I use git aliases for two reasons:

-1. To be more productive.
+1. To improve productivity.
-2. To remember interesting flags and learn from them.
+2. To remember interesting `git` commands and learn from them.